okfn/handbook/text/appendix/glossary.rst

     The process of extracting data in :term:`machine-readable` formats of non-pure data sources eg.: webpages or PDF documents.
 Often prefixed with the source (web-scraping PDF-scraping).

+  Categorical Data
+    Data that helps put things into categories.
+Eg.: Country names, Groups, Conditions, Tags

+  Discrete Data
+    Numerical Data that, if you plot all possible values, has gaps in it.
+    Eg. the count of things (there are no 1.5 children).
+Compare to :term:`Continuous Data`

+  Continuous Data
+    Numerical data that, if you plot all possible values, has no gaps.
+Eg.
+    Sizes (you can be 155.55 or 155.56cm tall etc.) Compare to :term:`Discrete Data`